NEW HAMPSHIRE STUDENT DATA PRIVACY AGREEMENT VERSION (2019)

 b.
 Destruction of Data.
 Provider shall destroy or delete all Personally Identifiable Data contained in Student Data and obtained under the DPA when it is no longer needed for the purpose for which it was obtained or transfer said data to LEA or LEA’s designee, according to a schedule and procedure as the parties may reasonable agree.
 Nothing in the DPA authorizes Provider to maintain personally identifiable data beyond the time period reasonably needed to complete the disposition.

 c.
 Security Protocols.
-Both parties agree to maintain security protocols that meet industry best practices in the transfer or transmission of any data, including ensuring that data may only be viewed or accessed by parties legally allowed to do so.
-Provider shall maintain all data obtained or generated pursuant to the DPA in a secure computer environment and not copy, reproduce, or transmit data obtained pursuant to the DPA, except as necessary to fulfill the purpose of data requests by LEA.
-The foregoing does not limit the ability of the Provider to allow any necessary service providers to view or access data as set forth in Article IV, section 4.
+Both parties agree to maintain security protocols that meet industry standard practices in the transfer or transmission of any data, including ensuring that data may only be viewed or accessed by parties legally allowed to do so.
+Provider shall maintain all data obtained or generated pursuant to the Service Agreement in a secure digital environment and not copy, reproduce, or transmit data obtained pursuant to the Service Agreement, except as necessary to:

 e.
 Security Technology.
 When the service is accessed using a supported web browser, Secure Socket Layer (“SSL”), or equivalent technology shall be employed to protect data from unauthorized access.
 The service security measures shall include server authentication and data encryption.
 Provider shall host data pursuant to the DPA in an environment using a firewall that is periodically updated according to industry standards.